2003scape/rsc-landscape/README.md

 ### sector.tileDirection
-Int8Array buffers populated from archive files with `sector.parse*` or from sector's tile objects with `sector.populateBuffers()`. these buffers are encoded + compressed into final file buffers.
+Int8Array buffers populated from archive files with `sector.parse*` or from sector's tile objects with `sector.populateBuffers()`. these buffers are encoded + compressed into archives.

 ### sector.wallsDiagonal
 Int32Array buffer, similar to above but 32-bit to store values > 255 (